Evan-Coleman/Navius/workspace_migration/README.md

 ## Repository Structure

 - `/docs`: Project documentation, including architecture diagrams and guidelines
+- `/crates`: New home for all Navius crates
-- `/examples`: Example applications showcasing the new architecture (temporary location)
+- `/examples`: Example applications showcasing the new architecture
-- `/integration`: Integration examples with third-party systems
+- `/src`: New main application structure
 - `/reports`: Progress reports and status updates
 - `/roadmap`: Project roadmaps and planning documents
 - `/tools`: Migration tools and utilities
-- `/crates`: New location for Navius crates (in progress)
-- `/src`: New main application structure (in progress)

 ## Getting Started